Let's round up all the latest news and rumours surrounding the Samsung Galaxy Z Flip 2.

 How much will the Samsung Galaxy Z Flip 2 cost?

-What new features will Samsung bring to the Galaxy Z Flip 2?
+What will the Galaxy Z Flip 2/3 specs be?

 Rumours about improved specs are a bit thin on the ground at the time of writing.
-There are a few things that seems to present themselves as obvious choices for Samsung.
-The Galaxy Flip Z sported a Qualcomm Snapdragon 855+ processor, so we’d suspect this would be upgraded to the current flagship silicon, which will be the Snapdragon 875 or at least to the Snapdragon 865 if the space inside the device allows.
+There are, at least, a few things that seem to present themselves as obvious choices for Samsung.

 As of now (September 2020)— Chun (@chunvn8888) September 16, 2020